-I have a friend who makes a living selling things at flea markets.
+I actually have a friend who makes a living selling things at flea markets.
+He does nothing but patronise flea markets during the week and on weekends.
+He makes far much money than most people people make at work.

 I, therefore, know from his experience that it is one of the best ways to make money if you know what you are doing.